gus1919/SQL-Employee-Tracker/README.md

   ---
   ## Installation

-   >None.
-Navigate using the link below to the deployed app on Heroku.
+   >NPM install, make sure you have inquirer and mySQL2 as well.
+Source the schema.sql and seeds.sql files first then run node index.js.

   ---
   ## Use

-  >Click on get started and enter a note title and body.
-Then save the note using the disc icon or add a new note using the plus symbol.
-You can also delete a note by clicking on the garbage can icon next to the note.
+  >In the CLI run node index.js and navigate to your desired functions and follow the prompts.

-  >Here is a link to the deployed application:
+  >Here is a link to the video demonstartion:

-  >Here is a link to the github repository:
+  >Here is a link to the github repository: https://github.com/gus1919/SQL-Employee-Tracker

+  >Screenshots: